mainmatter/playbook/process/README.md

 - It is designed to deliver high-quality results in a structured, traceable manner.
-- It fosters open and reproducible communication and sharing of know-how among the project team which is particularly important for remote teams.
+- It fosters open and reproducible communication and sharing of know-how among the team members which is particularly important for remote teams.
 - It puts a focus on planning and preparing all work before it is started to make execution as smooth as possible.
 - It does not rely on any particular tools and works for projects and teams